Kalki (2019 Malayalam film): Plot

 Meanwhile, an SI (simply referred as "K") arrives at Nanchenkotta and burns a goon alive as he had taken over the police station.
 K rallies the other cops and starts clearing Amarnath's goons using illegal methods.
 K visits the illegal gun manufacturing site headed by Appu and threatens him to shut it down.
 In response, Ummar arrives at the police station and threatens K, but K orders Ummar not to work under Amarnath.
-Under Amarnath's command, Ummar tries to make K leave the town or kill him, but to no avail.
+On Amarnath's direction, Ummar tries to make K leave the town or kill him, but to no avail.
 In a final attempt, Ummar attacks two policemen and one loses his leg in the process.

 An agitated K tracks down Ummar in a factory and thrashes him and his allies, where he chops off Ummar's legs with a chainsaw.
 Sooraj meets K and requests his help to convince the people to return to Nanchenkotta.
 K starts working for the people against DYP, enraging Amarnath.
 Amarnath's goons kill a policeman and stabs K, but K manages to defeat them.
 In the next step, Amarnath finishes Sooraj, which impacts the confidence of the locals.
-K kidnaps Appu, thrashes him and sends him into a coma.
+K kidnaps Appu, thrashes him so severely that he falls into a coma.
 Amarnath is forced to kill Appu to end his suffering and swears to exact revenge against K.

 Sangeetha refuses to become the next candidate and leaves for Hyderabad after a cop threatens her.
 Amarnath asks K to arrive for a final battle.
 In the subsequent fight, K defeats Amarnath and drags Amarnath's body through the streets, where he orders no one to move until the prison authorities arrive.
 The people, who had left arrive and walk over Amarnath's unconscious body, thus establishing peace in Nanchenkotta.
 K secretly leaves Nenchenkotta and arrives at an unknown place in Tamil Nadu to restore peace and order.